- In 2020, 12 hotels opened with 2,313 rooms. Also, 84 new restaurants/bars opened and four relocated.

 414 12th Avenue South

 The W Hotel will be part of a 16-story, mixed-use project planned for the Gulch.
 The hotel will have 346 guestrooms, as well as a restaurant, a pool deck, and meeting and event spaces.
-It is expected to open in the winter of 2020.
+It is expected to open in September of 2021.

 200 Molloy Street

-The Hyatt Centric Hotel is planning to open a location in Nashville at the beginning of 2021 with a total of 252 rooms.
+The Hyatt Centric Hotel is planning to open a location in Downtown Nashville in the summer of 2021 with a total of 252 rooms.

-Construction is underway at 710 Demonbreun St. on a 30-story Embassy Suites and 18-story luxury 1 Hotel.
-The Embassy Suites is expected to have 721 rooms, and the 1 Hotel will have 215.
-Expected to open in fall 2021.
+Construction is underway at 710 Demonbreun St. on a 30-story Embassy Suites.
+The Embassy Suites is expected to have 506 rooms.

 1600 West End Ave